dylanR33/command-line-stm32f4/README.md

 ## Templates
-Some files to get you started for a main and a linker file.
+Some files to get you started for a main, linker, and startup file.

 ## Examples